Mihusu/JavaInformationFlowDolevYao/README.md

 # Java Information Flow Dolev-Yao

-This project is a Java compiler/interpreter prototype for a small information-flow language named JIFDY.
+This project is a Java compiler/interpreter that uses a fraction of it which will be utilized to make a small information-flow language named JIFDY.
 The language combines a security-label type system (`low`/`high`) with Dolev-Yao style message formats, encrypted values, send/receive statements, and simple Java-like control flow.

 The compiler pipeline is: